Seconds (1966 film): Post-production

 The opening titles of the film were designed by Saul Bass, using Helvetica set in white over optically warped black-and-white motion picture photography.
 During the editing process, Frankenheimer chose to excise a scene in which Arthur meets with his daughter in California after his transformation into Tony.
 Frankenheimer's wife, Evans Evans, portrayed Arthur's daughter in the scene.
-Frankenheimer later lamented his decision to remove the scene from the film, suggesting that it weakened the second act.
+Frankenheimer later lamented his decision to remove the scene from the film, suggesting that it made the second act weaker.

 Additionally, a sequence in which Arthur encounters a father and his young daughter on the beach was removed from the final cut.
 A brief portion appears as the film's final shot, which Arthur recounts as he dies.
-The film's screenwriter, Lewis John Carlino, confirmed this in a 1997 interview: "That refers to a previous scene that was also cut.
+Lewis John Carlino, the film's screenwriter, confirmed this in a 1997 interview: "That refers to a previous scene that was also cut.
 Hudson encounters a father and his young daughter on the beach.
 It’s the key scene for me.
 Without it, the last image doesn’t make sense."

 Release

-Seconds premiered at the 1966 Cannes Film Festival on May 16, 1966, where it was nominated for the prestigious Palme d'Or.
-Despite the nomination, the film was not well received by the audience, and its screening ended with boos of disapproval.
+Seconds premiered at the 1966 Cannes Film Festival on May 16, running in competition for the Palme d'Or.
+The film was not well received by the audience, and its screening ended with boos of disapproval.

 The film premiered in the United States in New York City on October 5, 1966, and opened in Los Angeles the following month, on November 9, 1966.